Medjai229/minesweeper/README.md

 python3 minesweeper.py

 2. Follow the instructions on the screen to play the game.
-3. To exit the game, press the "q" key.

 This will launch the Minesweeper game window.
 Click on the squares to start playing!